ta-tikoma/phpunit-architecture-test/README.md

 #### Advantages
 - Dynamic creation of layers by regular expression
 - Run along with the rest of tests from [phpunit](https://github.com/sebastianbergmann/phpunit)
+- Asserts to method arguments (for check dependent injection)